Make Way for Willie Nelson

-Make Way for Willie Nelson is the fifth studio album by country singer Willie Nelson.
+Make Way for Willie Nelson is the fifth studio album by American country music singer Willie Nelson.

 The single "One in a Row", Nelson's only original included on the album, peaked at number 19 on Billboard's Hot Country Singles.
-Meanwhile, the album release peaked at number nine on Billboard's Hot Country Albums.
+The album peaked at number nine on Billboard's Hot Country Albums.

 Background

 By 1966, Nelson was becoming increasingly frustrated with the sound of his records at RCA, which did not boast the vitality of his live shows.
 Producer Chet Atkins often couched Nelson’s stylized vocal delivery in lush strings and background singers that were the hallmarks of the Nashville sound in the sixties.
 “You’d walk into the studio,” the singer remembered, “and they’d put six guys behind you who’d never seen your music before, and it’s impossible to get the feel of it in a three-hour session.
 This was true for me, at least.”
 During the first months of 1966, Atkins delegated sessions to other producers due to his demanding schedule, and in March Nelson's next session was assigned to RCA Records staff producer Felton Jarvis, who had just started producing Elvis Presley.